liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/02-headless-apis/03-invoke-service.markdown

 [OpenAPI profile](/docs/7-2/frameworks/-/knowledge_base/f/get-started-discover-the-api),
 you can send a request to that resource's URL.
 For example, suppose you want to retrieve all the blog entries from a Site.
-If you consult the OpenAPI profile for @product@'s delivery API, you can find this endpoint:
+If you consult the OpenAPI profile for @sharepoint@'s delivery API, you can find this endpoint:

 ```yaml
 "/sites/{siteId}/blog-postings":